An entropy penalized approach for stochastic control problems. Complete version: Alternating minimization procedure

-The previous alternating minimization procedure suggests a Monte Carlo algorithm to approximate a solution to Problem \eqref{eq:controlProblemIntro}.
-In the following, $0 = t_0 \le t_1 < ... < t_M = T$ is a regular subdivision of the time interval $[0, T]$ with step $\Delta t,$ $N \ge 0$ the number of particles and $K$ the number of descent steps of the algorithm. $P_r$ will denote the set of $\R^d$ valued polynomials defined on $\R^d$ of degree $\le r$.
+The alternating minimization procedure in Section \ref{sec:convergenceResult} suggests a Monte-Carlo algorithm to approximate a solution to Problem \eqref{eq:controlProblemIntro}.
+In the following, $0 = t_0 \le t_1 < ... < t_M = T$, is a regular subdivision of the time interval $[0, T]$ with step $\Delta t,$ $N \ge 0$ being the number of particles and $K$ the number of descent steps of the algorithm. $P_r$ will denote the set of $\R^d$-valued polynomials defined on $\R^d$ of degree $\le r$.
 Recall that for all $\hat u \in \B([0, T] \times \R^d, \U)$, $\P^{\hat u}$ is the probability measure given by Proposition \ref{prop:existencePu}.

-The estimation of the drift ${\hat \beta}^k$ in Step 2 of the algorithm below is performed via regression.
-It is inspired by \eqref{eq:approxDrift} in Lemma \ref{lemma:regDrift}, which is a reformulation in our setting of Proposition 3.9 in \cite{EntropyWeighted}.
+The estimation of the drift ${\hat \beta}^k$ in Step 2 of the algorithm below, is performed via regression.
+This is inspired by \eqref{eq:approxDrift} in Lemma \ref{lemma:regDrift}.
+The term in the argmin is a weighted Monte-Carlo approximation of the expectation of $\frac{X_{m + 1}^n - X_m^n}{\Delta t} $, under the exponential twist of the probability measure $\P^{\hat u^{k-1}}$.